-- In endTB trial sites, testing for COVID-19 will be strongly encouraged in the persons and situations described in Table 2.2. - Figure 2.2 illustrates the persons to be tested and the endTB recommended testing algorithm.
+In endTB trial sites, testing for COVID-19 will be strongly encouraged in the persons and situations described in Table 2.3.

+Figure 2.1 illustrates the persons to be tested and the endTB recommended testing algorithm.

-Person to be tested Circumstances TB patients being screened for All, regardless of symptoms entry into the trial.
-Known exposure to COVID-19 contact in previous 14 days, regardless endTB study participants of symptoms Symptomatic or change in TB symptoms consistent with COVID-19 TB patients hospitalized alongside endTB study Sumptomotic or change in TR sumptoms consistent with COV/ID 10 participants (close contacts on Symptomatic or change in TB symptoms consistent with COVID-19 the TB wards) Health care workers (HCWs) Known exposure to COVID-19 such as exposure without adequate PPE involved in TB facilities or exposure to a case outside the TB facility in previous 14 days associated with endTB Develops symptoms consistent with COVID-19
+Person to be tested Circumstances TB patients being screened for entry into the trial.
+All, regardless of symptoms endTB study participants Known exposure to COVID-19 contact in previous 14 days, regardless of symptoms Symptomatic or change in TB symptoms consistent with COVID-19 TB patients hospitalized alongside endTB study participants (close contacts on the TB wards) Symptomatic or change in TB symptoms consistent with COVID-19 Health care workers (HCWs) Known exposure to COVID-19 such as exposure without adequate PPE involved in TB facilities or exposure to a case outside the TB facility in previous 14 days associated with endTB Develops symptoms consistent with COVID-19 Household (HH) contacts of Presumptive case of COVID-19 in the household endTB Study participants All HH contacts if there is a known COVID-19 case in the HH

-Table 2.2 Persons to be tested for COVID-19
+Table 2.3 Persons to be tested for COVID-19 Particular